incremental-design/dev-boxes/README.md

 2. `cmake` is installed. `cmake` is a makefile interpreter.
 It helps the xcode LLVM compiler build `cpu-features`.
 If you have installed [homebrew](https://brew.sh), you can [`brew install cmake`](https://stackoverflow.com/questions/59825564/how-to-run-cmake-in-mac).

+3. If you are running this project on an M1 Mac, then `cpu-features` will still fail after you do the previous two steps.
+As of 2/21/22 it is unclear if there is a fix that doesn't involve dark magic.
+But don't worry, you don't actually NEED `cpu-features` to use this project.
+You will just have to ignore the error it generates.

 ### Setup:

 <!-- asciicast or GIF of install prerequisites -->